 Noneconomic damages are meant to compensate for intangible losses.
 These include pain and suffering, emotional distress, and loss of companionship.

-Missouri law caps noneconomic damages at $450,000, though this amount may increase for cases involving catastrophic injury or wrongful death, as detailed here.
+Missouri law caps noneconomic damages at $450,000, though this amount may increase for cases involving catastrophic injury or wrongful death.

 The determination of noneconomic damages often involves testimony from medical experts and the plaintiff’s personal testimony.
 This kind of compensation acknowledges the significant impact that medical malpractice can have on a person’s quality of life.